reefactor/brainfood_reference/README.md

 > In theory, there is no difference between theory and practice.
 But, in practice, there is
 > -- Jan L.A. van de Snepscheut

-> Kaizen - continuous incremental improvements

-> The Art of Saying No (Sivers, Waitzkin)

 > We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.
 > -- Aristotle

 > Our character, basically, is a composite of our habits.
 “Sow a thought, reap an action; sow an action, reap a habit; sow a habit, reap a character; sow a character, reap a destiny,” the maxim goes
-> ― Stephen R. Covey, The 7 Habits of Highly Effective People: Powerful Lessons in
+> ― Stephen R. Covey, The 7 Habits of Highly Effective People

 Build hierarhical decision policy function: Values -> [Strategy](#strategy-and-tactics) -> [Tactics](#strategy-and-tactics) -> [Routine](#routine)